-- Employers with more than 100 employees working together in a group on the same floor space must, where possible, make provision for minimising the number of employees at the workplace at any given time through rotation, staggered working hours, shift systems and the like. - Develop a workplace plan for a phased in return to work prior to reopening the workplace for business.
-The workplace plan must correspond with Annexure E of the Level 3 Regulations and must be retained for inspection. - The workplace plan must include a procedure for the compulsory screening of all persons entering the workplace as well as a procedure for the safe evacuation of persons from the workplace who present with symptoms of COVID-19, without endangering other employees or the public. - The information contained in the workplace plan must also include, inter alia, the details of the employees permitted to return; how the employer intends to phase in the return to work, the details of the COVID-19 Compliance Officer and the health and hygiene protocols. - Provide employees who may come into direct contact with members of the public as part of their employment duties with sufficient protective equipment. - Provide hand sanitisers at entrance and exit points and bathroom facilities for employees to use.

-- Sector-specific health protocols, where these are still to be developed, must be developed in consultation with the Department of Health. - For the duration of the national state of disaster, any person who hinders, interferes with, or obstructs an enforcement officer in the exercise of his or her powers, or the performance of his or her duties in terms of the regulations or who fails to adhere to the regulations, is guilty of an offence and, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment. - Under AL2, all persons who are able to work from home must do so.
-However, persons will be permitted to perform any type of work outside the home and travel to and from work subject to: - compliance with health protocols and social distancing measures; - the return to work being phased in; - the return to work being done in a manner so as to reduce infection risk; and - the work not being listed under the specific economic exclusions contained in the AL2 regulations.
+- Develop a plan for a phased in return to work prior to reopening the workplace for business.
+The workplace plan must correspond with Annexure E of the Level 3 Regulations published on 28 May 2020 and must be retained for inspection. - The workplace plan must include a procedure for the compulsory screening of all persons entering the workplace as well as a procedure for the safe evacuation of persons from the workplace who present with symptoms of COVID-19, without endangering other employees or the public. - The information contained in the workplace plan must also include, inter alia, the details of the employees permitted to return; how the employer intends to phase in the return to work, the details of the COVID-19 compliance officer and the health and hygiene protocols. - Provide employees who may come into direct contact with members of the public as part of their employment duties with sufficient protective equipment. - Provide hand sanitisers at entrance and exit points and bathroom facilities for employees to use. - Sector-specific health protocols, where these are still to be developed, must be developed in consultation with the Department of Health. - For the duration of the national state of disaster, any person who hinders, interferes with, or obstructs an enforcement officer in the exercise of his or her powers, or the performance of his or her duties in terms of the regulations or who fails to adhere to the regulations, is guilty of an offence and, on conviction, liable to a fine or to imprisonment for a period not exceeding six months or to both such fine and imprisonment.